Douglas Emmett Inc. (DEI) Shares Plummet Below 1-Year High

 Sponsored

-The average price estimated by analysts for DEI is $13.45, which is $0.64 above than the current price.
-The public float for DEI is 168.28M, and at present, short sellers hold a 11.21% of that float.
-The average trading volume of DEI on June 20, 2023 was 3.19M shares.
+The average price point forecasted by analysts for Douglas Emmett Inc. (DEI) is $13.45, which is $2.02 above the current market price.
+The public float for DEI is 168.28M, and currently, short sellers hold a 11.21% ratio of that float.
+The average trading volume of DEI on June 26, 2023 was 3.64M shares.

 DEI’s Market Performance

-The stock of Douglas Emmett Inc. (DEI) has seen a 1.43% increase in the past week, with a 19.25% rise in the past month, and a 12.03% gain in the past quarter.
-The volatility ratio for the week is 3.74%, and the volatility levels for the past 30 days are at 4.12% for DEI.
-The simple moving average for the past 20 days is 7.04% for DEI’s stock, with a -15.73% simple moving average for the past 200 days.
+The stock of Douglas Emmett Inc. (DEI) has seen a -10.95% decrease in the past week, with a -3.56% drop in the past month, and a 4.98% gain in the past quarter.
+The volatility ratio for the week is 4.39%, and the volatility levels for the past 30 days are at 4.09% for DEI.
+The simple moving average for the past 20 days is -6.20% for DEI’s stock, with a -24.14% simple moving average for the past 200 days.

 Analysts’ Opinion of DEI